The Home Depot, Inc. research snapshot

 Frequently Asked Questions

 This HD AI stock analysis is an informational research tool only.
 It is not investment advice, a rating from a registered adviser, or a guarantee of future performance.
-Forecast scenarios are based on available public data as of July 8, 2026 and can be wrong if housing demand, interest rates, Home Depot execution, valuation multiples, or market conditions change.
+Forecast scenarios are based on available public data as of August 2, 2026 and can be wrong if housing demand, interest rates, Home Depot execution, valuation multiples, litigation, or market conditions change.